andrtell/basic-vm/README.md

 Register a domain name and point it to your VM (e.g `example.com`).

-If you have a domain name, do not touch `/etc/hosts` and instead substitute `vm01` for your domain name in the instructions.
+If you have a domain name, do not touch `/etc/hosts` and instead substitute `vm01` with your domain name in the instructions.

 ## Local setup